-I.D.2.d)security and safety measures appropriate to the participating site; and, (Core)I.D.2.e)accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
-(Core)
+I.D.2.d) security and safety measures appropriate to the participating site; and, $^{\rm (Core)}$ I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy. ^(Core)

 - I.D.3.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities. ^(Core) - I.D.4.
-The program's educational and clinical resources must be adequate to support the number of residents appointed to the program.
-(Core)

-I.E. Other Learners and Health Care Personnel

-The presence of other learners and other care providers health care personnel, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich not negatively impact the appointed residents' education. ^(Core)

-I.E.1.
-The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC).
-(Core)
+The program's educational and clinical resources must be adequate to support the number of residents appointed to the program. ^(Core) - I.D.4.a) The program must provide a sufficient number of adult and pediatric patients during the 24-month program to provide education in allergic disorders, asthma, immunodeficiency diseases, and immunologic disorders. ^(Core) - I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education. ^(Core) - I.E.1.
+The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC). ^(Core)